 “We’re teaching students how to build a robot within a month,” says graduate mechanical engineering student Adhithya Krishnaks, who is mentoring participants in the robot workshops along with students Vignesh Harish and Michael Morgan. “[The students build the robot] from scratch using 3-D-printed components,” Krishnaks explains.
 The advantage of using these materials, he adds, is that students don't have to worry about breaking robot parts.
 “If something goes wrong, you can just print them again, quickly and inexpensively,” says Krishnaks.

-In Old Westbury, student workers (from left) Vignesh Harish, Michael Morgan, and Adhithya Krishnaks assist student Michael Bonilla with building his own robot at the NYIT-Manhattan Innovation Lab.
+In Long Island, student workers (from left) Vignesh Harish, Michael Morgan, and Adhithya Krishnaks assist student Michael Bonilla with building his own robot at the NYIT-Manhattan Innovation Lab.